Language: EN

 Type value and reference

 We have already seen what REFERENCES are, elements that contain a link to another element.
-If you haven’t seen it yet, it’s worth taking a look at this What is a reference.
+If you haven’t seen it yet, it’s worth checking this out What is a reference.

-Now let’s see what implications the REFERENCES have in the field of computer science and programming.
-In particular, in the management of our variables.
+Now let’s see what implications references have in the field of computer science and programming (in particular, in the management of our variables).

 In fact, most languages divide their variables into two types:

 The concept of REFERENCE is very “core” to your computer.
-It plays a crucial role in memory management and its internal operation.
+It plays a crucial role in memory management and its internal functioning.

-These two types, value and reference, have different behaviors within a program.
-Affecting issues such as speed, mutability, dynamic memory.
+These two types, value and reference, have distinct behaviors within a program, affecting many aspects (such as speed, mutability, dynamic memory).

-So it is important to understand it so that you don’t screw up.
-And for general culture, which is not bad either.
-So let’s get to the point 👇.
+So it’s important to understand it so you don’t mess up (and for general knowledge, which isn’t bad either).
+So let’s get to it 👇.

 What are Value Types and Reference Types